MUQADAS-03/payroll-analytics-dashboard/README.md

 ## Project Overview

 This Power BI dashboard transforms 253,010 rows of raw payroll data into actionable intelligence.
-Built during an AI/ML internship at ITSimplera Solutions, it provides multi-level analysis from company-wide trends down to individual employee salary history.
+Built during an internship at Crestex, it provides multi-level analysis from company-wide trends down to individual employee salary history.

 ---